 All of these are pretty solid games if you just cannot get enough of co-operative shooters.

 9. Bonk 3: Bonk’s Big Adventure (Super CD and turbochip, english version)

-For the platforming fans the Bonk series decided to make their last hurrah with a 2 player co-op feature. the game itself is a pretty solid platformer but in co-op mode some of the platforming can be made easier.
-Still, in some cases the lesser skilled player might drag the other player down with him and you will not be able to advance in the stage.
+For the platforming fans the Bonk series decided to make their last hurrah with a 2 player co-op feature.
+The game itself is a pretty solid platformer but in co-op mode some of the platforming can be made easier.
+Other times the lesser skilled player might drag the other player down with him and you will not be able to advance in the stage.
 This can be said about many of the shmups too but it just feels more frustrating and somewhat clumsy when it happens in Bonk 3.

 If you are a fan of platformers such as Mario, Sonic and Bonk then try this one out.
 If not maybe you should maybe scroll down and look for the better co-op games on the system.

 If you like this one: Chip and Dale on the NES, other single player Bonk games

 8. Mystic Formula (Super CD Japanese version but requires no Japanese skills)

 Mystic Formula is a pretty fun overhead shooting game with gameplay similar to games such as Jackal, Ikari Warriors or Shock Troopers.
 What makes Mystic Formula special however is not its gameplay but the fact that the game plays out like an Anime OVA with all its cutscenes and high end voice actors (the main character here is voiced by the same guy that does Franky on One Piece).
 Above I say that you require no Japanese skills to play but that only refers to the gameplay which is really simple but still pretty fun.
 If you want to get into the story you can look it up but you’ll get the gist of it by just looking at the pictures.